fredhope2000/autoplay-guard/README.md

 - Or open the extension's options page from `chrome://extensions`.

 From there you can review every blocked domain, add one manually, or remove one without visiting the site first.

+## Notes

+- Blocked-domain settings are stored in Chrome sync storage, not in this folder.
+- The current behavior has been tested on `abcnews.com` and `cbsnews.com`.